-The university has designated the following officials or their
+The university has designated the following officials or their equivalents at the branches as responsible for student records within their respective areas of responsibility:

-- A. Provos
+- A. Provost

 - B. Vice Chancellor for Student Affairs

 - C. Vice Chancellor for Financial Affairs

 - D. University Registrar

 - E. Deans of various schools within the university